arsbar24/STAT545-hw-Barton-Alistair/hw03/Assignment3.md

 ![](Assignment3_files/figure-html/unnamed-chunk-7-2.png)<!-- -->

 We can see that all the continents have improved significantly, especially Asia (aside from a brief fall in life expectancy in 1962) with Africa's improvement slowing down significantly since 1990.
-We can also see the disparities between countries on each continent, oceania seems to be consistently high (although it may be benefited from having few countries) and European countries seems to be converging, while diverging Africa has a few outliers with life expectancy over 70 and Asia seems to have medium life expectancy except one outlier with life expectancy around 40 (I suspect Afghanistan).
+We can also see the disparities between countries on each continent, oceania seems to be consistently high (although it may be benefited from having few countries) and European countries seems to be converging, while diverging Africa has a few outliers with life expectancy over 70 and Asia seems to have medium life expectancy except one extreme outlier with life expectancy around 40 (I suspect Afghanistan).

 > Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
 Then determine how many countries on each continent have a life expectancy less than this benchmark, for each year.